IanFinlayson/exploring-cs/chapter09.md

 ```

 We can use this to improve our quiz grade averaging program.
 In this
-program we \"hard-coded\" our quiz scores into the program with the
+program we "hard-coded" our quiz scores into the program with the
 following line of code:

 ``` {.python}
 quizzes = [88, 94, 76, 100, 92, 89, 95, 85, 79, 99]
 ```

-Let\'s say that our program was so super helpful that we wanted to share
+Let's say that our program was so super helpful that we wanted to share
 it with our friends.
 We would not necessarily want them to have to edit
 our code to put in their own grades.
 So instead we should make it so the
 program asks you for the quiz grades.

 There are a couple of ways to do this, but one is to make the program
 read them in on one line and then split them up.
 We can use any kind of
 separator we want to separate the numbers.
-Let\'s say we want to use a
+Let's say we want to use a
 comma.

 The following program does this by asking the user to enter their quiz